-Section 2.3 You can end your membership during the Medicare Advantage Open Enrollment Period
+Section 2.3 You can end your membership during the Medicare Advantage Open Enrollment Period the month of entitlement to Part A and Part B until the last day of the 3rd month of entitlement.

 You have the opportunity to make one change to your health coverage during the Medicare Advantage Open Enrollment Period.